Sundeck Roof Ideas That Actually Work in the Okanagan

 How long does a sundeck roof installation take?

-Most residential sundeck roofs take 1-3 days to install, depending on size and complexity.
-We handle everything from permits to cleanup.
+Most sundeck roofs go up in about a day, with larger or more complex decks taking two to three.
+Many go up with no permit hassle, and we handle everything from design to cleanup.
 You’ll be using your covered deck the same week.

 Can I use my covered sundeck year-round?

 Yes.
-A solid or insulated sundeck roof blocks rain, snow, and harsh UV.
+A solid aluminum sundeck roof blocks rain, snow, and harsh UV.
 Many of our customers add outdoor heaters or a fireplace and use their covered deck 10-11 months of the year.
+For a fully heated, year-round room, ask us about a 4-season sunroom.

 Will a sundeck roof increase my home’s value?

 Covered outdoor space is a top-requested feature in the Okanagan real estate market.
-A quality sundeck roof typically adds 5-10% to your property value, and it’s often the first thing buyers notice.
+A quality sundeck roof makes your home more livable and more appealing to buyers, and it’s often the first thing they notice.

 Do I need a permit for a sundeck roof in Kelowna?